-Andrew Watts’ works, from chamber and symphonic music to multimedia and electro-acoustic, are regularly performed throughout the US and Europe.
-His compositions have been premiered at world-renowned venues such as Ravinia, the summer home of the Chicago Symphony Orchestra; the Museum of Fine Arts, Boston; the New England Conservatory's Jordan Hall; and the Holywell Music Room, the oldest custom-built concert hall in Europe.
-In the past few years Mr. Watts has written works for a number of top musicians and ensembles including Distractfold Ensemble, RAGE Thormbones, Splinter Reeds, Quince Contemporary Vocal Ensemble, Line Upon Line Percussion, soprano Tony Arnold, cellist Séverine Ballon, and the Los Angeles Percussion Quartet (LAPQ).
-His recent work, Existentialism in Sound for soloist and live electronics, was premiered this past summer at the Internationales Musikinstitut Darmstadt with violinist Graeme Jennings.
-In 2017-2018 he will be writing a new vocal ensemble piece for Ekmeles and a large chamber piece for Ensemble Proton Bern.
+Andrew Watts’ (b.
+1989) works, from chamber and symphonic to multimedia and electro-acoustic, are regularly performed throughout the US and Europe.
+His compositions have been premiered at world-renowned venues such as Ravinia, the summer home of the Chicago Symphony Orchestra; Boston's famed Jordan Hall and the Museum of Fine Arts; the Internationales Musikinstitut Darmstadt; and the Holywell Music Room, the oldest custom-built concert hall in Europe.
+In the past few years Mr. Watts has written works for a number of top musicians and ensembles including Ekmeles Vocal Ensemble, Proton Bern, Distractfold Ensemble, RAGE Thormbones, Splinter Reeds, Quince Vocal Ensemble, Line Upon Line Percussion, soprano Tony Arnold, and cellist Séverine Ballon.
+His recent work, A Dialogue, In Absentia for electronically augmented trombone duo, was presented at IRCAM's Music and Hacking conference.
+In 2018-2019 he will be writing a new work for chamber orchestra with dual soprano soloists for Dal Niente.

-This summer he will be teaching a workshop entitled “Algorithmic Composition with Max/MSP and OpenMusic” at the Center for Computer Research in Music and Acoustics (CCRMA), as well as, being a featured composer at the Cheltenham Music Festival (England).
-In previous years Mr. Watts also participated as a featured composer in the 48th International Summer Course for New Music at Darmstadt (Germany), the Composit Festival (Italy), the Biennial Ostrava Days Institute (Czech Republic), the highSCORE Festival (Italy), the Wellesley Composers Conference (USA), the Etchings Festival (France), Fresh Inc. Festival (USA), New Music on the Point (USA), and the Atlantic Music Festival (USA).
-As a performer, he has sang with the Boston Philharmonic Orchestra under the direction of Benjamin Zander in Symphony Hall, and played percussion with the Fifth House Ensemble in Chicago's Rush Hour Concert Series.
+Mr. Watts teaches a summer workshop entitled “Algorithmic Composition with Max/MSP and OpenMusic” at the Center for Computer Research in Music and Acoustics (CCRMA).
+In 2018-2019 he will be a fellow at the impuls International Composers Academy (Austria) and Luxembourg Composition Academy (Luxembourg).
+In previous years Mr. Watts also participated as a featured composer at the MATA Festival (USA), Young Composers Meeting (Netherlands), Delian Academy (Greece), Cheltenham Music Festival (England), the 48th International Summer Course for New Music at Darmstadt (Germany), the Composit Festival (Italy), the Biennial Ostrava Days Institute (Czech Republic), the highSCORE Festival (Italy), the Wellesley Composers Conference (USA), the Etchings Festival (France), Fresh Inc. Festival (USA), New Music on the Point (USA), and the Atlantic Music Festival (USA).
+Furthermore, he has given guest lectures on his compositional practice at Harvard, UC Berkeley, UC San Diego, Susquehanna University, and Ithaca College.